ikunetwork/WhitePaper/README.md

 ### The `RST[x]` `permissionlessLicense`

  The IKU architecture facilitates an ongoing real time auction market around R&D data through the `permissionlessLicense` protocol.
 The `permissionlessLicense` protocol allows for global trade of any dataset or IP, that has scarcity properties, as cryptographic assets (not just limited to biotech).
-Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic copyright license to the data generated by the `RST[x]` sub-network.
+Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic copyright license to the `RST[x]` sub-network memory.
 This allows for a license to be highly available, fungible and auditable as it is a datapoint on a blockchain.
 In IKU's case, a `permissionlessLicense` would be granted upon a certain Ethereum address holding z% of outstanding `RST[x]`.

-The party who holds the private key to such Ethereum address now has a license to utilize and exploit the clinical trial data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
-The more scientifically advanced the R&D initiative, the greater the expected demand as the data and its corresponding license and therefore `RST[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `RST[x]` threshold.
+The party who holds the private key to such Ethereum address now has a license to utilize and exploit the R&D data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
+The more scientifically advanced the R&D initiative, the greater the expected demand for the memory and its corresponding license and therefore `RST[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `RST[x]` threshold.

-For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease, may have potent effects against ageing.
+For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease, may have potent effects against aging.
 A researcher may create a modified release Rapamycin anti-aging formulation for Phase II clinical trials, leveraging extensive existing generic Rapamycin safety data in both animals and humans.
 The new formulation and successful clinical trial data enable copyrights for a new data set that comes with the data exclusivity periods previously mentioned.
 Figure [x] provides a visual

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/blob/master/IKU%20Data%20Stack%203.png)

-In the Rapamycin example, the new data package (formulation + clinical trials) can be hashed and its digital rights tokenized as a RST - `RAP-I`.
+In the Rapamycin example, the new data package (formulation + clinical trials) can be hashed and its copyright tokenized as memory - `RST[x]` `RAP-I`.
 The data can be licensed by acquiring a certain threshold of `RAP-I` token, and utilized in a data package for potential approval.
 Figure [x] provides a visual

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/blob/master/IKU%20Abacus%20Updated%202.png)

-Licensees will be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RAP-I` sub-network.
+Licensees will be in the form of either (i) a third party that acquires a certain threshold of memory aka `RST[x]`, engaging the `permissionlessLicense` protocol as described below, or (ii) the `RST[x]` sub-network.

-The IN will provide a standard `permissionlessLicense` with drop down variables such as territory, `RST[x]` license threshold, required efforts for good faith development \(e.g. Phase II clincal trial commence in 6 months\), amongst others.
+The Network will provide a standard `permissionlessLicense` with drop down variables such as territory, `RST[x]` license threshold, required efforts for good faith development \(e.g. Phase II clincal trial commence in 6 months\), amongst others.
 This will enable proposers to click through, filling in variables at their discretion, likely dramatically reducing the need for negotiation, lawyers and other middlemen - enabling an open streamlined licensing process.
 In addition, parties will have the opportunity to provide their own customized license, subject to market demand.

 ### The IKU Reserve